How the trade war with China hit Uber’s public offering – TechCrunch

 The rising tariffs were designed to hit business equipment, but will also affect prices on some $40 billion in consumer goods — ranging from clothes to furniture, refrigerators, washers and dryers.

 Trump boosted tariffs after China reneged on certain concessions it had made during the trade negotiations.
-Chiefly, the U.S. was looking for written commitments from the Chinese government that it would provide less direct support to its state owned enterprises and loosen restrictions on U.S. companies operating in the country.
+Chiefly, the U.S. was looking for written commitments from the Chinese government that it would provide less direct support to its state-owned enterprises and loosen restrictions on U.S. companies operating in the country.

 Uber’s disappointing debut can’t be chalked up to trade woes alone.
 Its immediate American rival, Lyft, has seen its stock decline precipitously since its opening at nearly $79 per share.
 Lyft is now trading at around $55 per share.